LeeBaeng/LLog/README.md

 the OSL is useful in can not check log environment.<br>
 and it can use to report some bugs.<br>

+The 1.0.02 Release notes were:

+• support Extension Method for Kotlin(Extension for String, Any, Exception, Intent, Bundle Object)
+  - just you can use like this.
+  - Verbose, Debug & Etc : `"this is log!".logV()` // Just write .log#() for String & Any object.
+  - Exception : `e.logEX(TAG)` // tag is optional
+  - Intent : `intent.log()`
+  - Bundle : `bundle.log()`

 The 0.01.001 beta Release notes were:<br>

 • support various print levels : verbose, debug, info, warn, error, except, sys<br>